 Mr. Andrew Jahahn, M.Ed.

-Andrew Jahahn, Video Production Teacher, has taught at Bishop Hartley since 2009 and is an alumni of the class of 2004.
+Andrew Jahahn, Vice Principal of Operations and Video Production Teacher, has taught at Bishop Hartley since 2009 and is an alumni of the class of 2004.
 He received his Bachelor of Education in Integrated Social Studies and his Master of Educational Leadership from Ohio Dominican University.
 In addition to teaching in the Visual and Performing Arts Department, Mr. Jahahn is the Director of Technology and the House System.
 He loves teaching video production to witness students creativity, ingenuity and the ability to bring a vision to the screen.

 Mrs. Rachel Verdi

 Rachel Verdi has taught at Bishop Hartley since 2014.
 She received her Bachelor of Arts in Theatre from The Ohio State University and her Master of Arts in Theatre Education from the New York University.
 While at Ohio State, she also minored in Dance, English, and Communication.
 In addition to her role as an educator, she has gained numerous performance credits, both in New York and Columbus.
 Although she is most known as a Musical Theatre actress, she has also performed film, commercial, and traditional theatre work.
 Mrs. Verdi also leads the Bishop Hartley choir clubs.